greenLogic/frankmelendez/content/docs/partials/index.md

 ## Icon

-Similar to the [icon shortcode]({{< ref "shortcodes#icon" >}}), you can include icons in your own templates and partials by using Congo's `icon.html` partial.
+Similar to the [icon shortcode]({{< ref "shortcodes#icon" >}}), you can include icons in your own templates and partials by using Blowfish's `icon.html` partial.
 The partial takes one parameter which is the name of the icon to be included.

 **Example:**